 - Diabetes.
 Diabetes is a particular worry for males, as it sometimes starts off without exhibiting any outward symptoms before advancing to an unhealthy level, which might result in stroke, heart attack, kidney failure, blindness and amputations.
 Studies show that men who regularly work out a minimum of half an hour a day can cut the risk of developing diabetes by 50%.

 - Lung cancer.
 Nearly 90% of lung cancer cases stem from smoking; and the good news is, non-smoking men are at a fantastic advantage in preventing the disease.
 If your senior loved one smokes, encourage him to talk with a doctor for assistance in stopping.

 - Depression.
 Men are just as likely to be impacted by depression as women, yet are more likely to push their thoughts and feelings under the rug rather than seek help.
 However, it is critical to understand that depression is a treatable condition – and left untreated, may result in suicidal thoughts.
 Even though women are more likely to attempt suicide, men are more likely to carry out an attempt to completion.

-At Anthem Home Care, the leader in home health care in Corpus Christi, Texas, our priority is to ensure the seniors in our care are as healthy and well as possible, and enjoying life to the fullest.
+At Anthem Home Care, provider of senior home care in Ingleside and the surrounding cities, our priority is to ensure the seniors in our care are as healthy and well as possible, and enjoying life to the fullest.
 If you’re worried about the health of a senior man in your life, we are here to assist in a number of ways: transportation to medical appointments, preparation of healthy meals, motivation to engage in exercise programs, and pleasant companionship to keep loneliness – a primary contributor to depression in seniors – at bay.
-Call us at 361.643.2323 or email us via our online contact form for more information about one of the best Corpus Christi home health agencies!
+Call us at 361.643.2323 or email us via our online contact form for more information.